Josh Allen leads Buffalo Bills to victory over Kansas City Chiefs

 Cam Little broke an NFL record for the longest field goal, finding the target from 68 yards as the Jacksonville Jaguars edged out the Las Vegas Raiders 30-29 in overtime.
 The Raiders failed to connect on a two-point conversion attempt which would have won the game.

+Darnold completed his first 17 passes as the Seahawks opened a 31-7 lead at half-time as they moved to 6-2.

+The Commanders lost quarterback Jayden Daniels to an injury in his non-throwing hand as he was tackled in the fourth quarter.

-Matthew Stafford threw for four touchdowns, two of them to Davante Adams, as the Los Angeles Rams beat the struggling New Orleans Saints 34-10.
+Matthew Stafford threw for four touchdowns, two of them to Davante Adams, as the Los Angeles Rams beat the struggling New Orleans Saints 34-10 to sit alongside the Seahawks at the top of the NFC West.

 Colston Loveland scored a 58-yard touchdown with just 17 seconds remaining to fire Chicago Bears to a 47-42 victory against the Cincinnati Bengals.